google/applied-machine-learning-intensive/v2/xx_career_development/06_giving_and_receiving_feedback.md

 <!--
 Let’s put this into practice!

-[Ask a student to read the slide.]
+*Ask student to read the on-screen directions.*

 This is meant to be a fun exercise with an easy-to-describe example.
 I might say, “My situation is that I take forever to put my clothes away after doing laundry.
-How can I do better?”
-OR “I munch on snacks right before dinner, a very bad habit.
-How can I do better?”
-OR “I often let personal emails slip deep into my inbox before I’m able to respond, and then I can’t find them.
+How can I do better?” or “I munch on snacks right before dinner, a very bad habit.
+How can I do better?” or “I often let personal emails slip deep into my inbox before I’m able to respond, and then I can’t find them.
 How do I do better?”
 The point is to proactively ask for feedback from others to benefit our own personal growth.
 Feedback should be constructive, forward-thinking, and kind.
 Remember, we’re looking ahead.
 It’s not, “what have I been doing wrong?”
 It’s “how can I do better?”
-Eight minutes --- go!
+Take eight minutes starting now.
 -->

 ---